Applied Vibration - Why Us?

-Applied Vibration's handling equipment provides solutions to material handling, feeding, screening, elevating and compacting problems - our product and solution pages illustrate just a small part of what we are able to achieve, so be sure to give us a call and talk to our team about how we could help you.
+Applied Vibration’s material handling equipment provides solutions to material handling, feeding, screening, elevating and compacting problems – our product and solution pages illustrate just a small part of what we are able to achieve, so be sure to give us a call and talk to our team about how we could help you.

-So why vibration equipment?
+So why vibration equipment for materials handling?

 A vibrating feeder or conveyor is a relatively simple construction with a minimal amount of moving and rotating parts meaning that there is little or no maintenance and therefore very high reliability.

-Advantages of vibration equipment:
+Advantages of vibration equipment for materials handling: